Oscar Pistorius: In popular culture

 An unofficial biopic based on public records titled Oscar Pistorius: Blade Runner Killer, was aired on 18 November 2017 on South African TV.
 The movie was made without the consent of either the Pistorius or Steenkamp families.
 The Pistorius family threatened legal action against Lifetime Movies, the American television network that produced the movie.
 However, the lawsuit never went to trial.

-In 2018, Amazon Prime released a four-part documentary series on its video service titled Pistorius.
+In 2018, Amazon Prime released a four-part documentary series titled Pistorius on its video service.
 A four-part documentary titled The Life and Trials of Oscar Pistorius aired on ESPN+ in 2020.

 Pistorius has been referenced several times in the American adult animated sitcom Family Guy.
 In the season 13 episode "#Jolo," Joe Swanson claims to be in possession of "the gun that no-legged sprinter used to kill his girlfriend."
 Pistorius is also mentioned twice in the show's sixteenth season.
 In the episode "Follow the Money," Joe excitedly calls out "Pistorius" while playing quarters.
 Then, in the episode "HTTPete," Peter Griffin refers to a situation as being "worse than when [he] was roommates with Oscar Pistorius."
 The ensuing cutaway gag parodies Pistorius shooting Steenkamp in the bathroom.

+The murder of Steenkamp was also brought up in season 4, episode 13 of New Girl In which Jess mentions that “If that South African who murdered his girlfriend can run on his legs, we can walk in heels”.

-Pistorius was also alluded to as "Tinktink" in a 2009 comedy special by American Comedian; Katt Williams in which he commends him for not giving up and winning a "Footrace against competitors while not even having any feet."
+Pistorius was also alluded to as "Tinktink" in a 2009 comedy special by American comedian Katt Williams, in which Williams commends him for not giving up and winning a "Footrace against competitors while not even having any feet."

-Pistorius's disability was referenced by American rapper Lil Dicky, in his 2015 single, Professional Rapper.
-A play on words for "no feat" being used as a homophone for "no feet".
+Pistorius's disability was referenced by American rapper Lil Dicky in his 2015 single, "Professional Rapper".
+The lyrics include a play on words for "no feat" used as a homophone for "no feet".